Announcing A New Partner

-The firm is proud to announce that effective June 1, 2014, Joseph Yates, Robert Bale and Jonathan Hayes will be partners with Dreyer Babich Buccola Wood Campora.
+The firm is proud to announce that effective June 1, 2014, Robert Bale and Jonathan Hayes will be partners with Dreyer Babich Buccola Wood Campora.
 All three specialize in personal injury and wrongful death cases and have a long history of success at the firm.

 DBBWC Obtains The Largest Automobile Personal Injury Verdict In California

 VerdictSearch tracks jury verdicts throughout the country.
 At the end of the year, it publishes a list of “Top 100” verdicts for that year.